In addition to the services listed below, I regularly host or speak at open events. Here’s what’s coming up:

 The Four Priorities of a Trauma-Informed Classroom

 Looking for an ongoing partnership to help you with trauma-informed school transformation?
-I offer ongoing consulting services for schools and districts.
+I offer ongoing consulting services for schools and districts, as well as other organizations seeking a trauma-informed perspective.

 Ongoing cohort work with teams (leadership team, grade-level team, SEL team, etc) to develop equity-centered trauma-informed competencies